Go-Maun/Keegan-Lawrance-User-Documentation/docs/Cygwin-Setup.md

 ### **1.** Setup Cygwin pt.1
 {: .no_toc }

-If you get a security warning then it is safe to ignore it and run the program.
+If you get a security warning, it is safe to ignore it and run the program.
 Click on ``Next >``

 ![Cygwin firstPage](https://cdn.discordapp.com/attachments/694977588405469265/694983080238252053/unknown.png "Setup 1")
 <br/>